turgut-baba/turgut-baba/README.md

       6502 CPU,
       electronic componenets

-//i also like to create robots
+// I also like to create robots

-#can make python extentions with c++
+# can make python extentions with c++